szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 Another benefit for single thread programming is the simiplicity of coding.
 Lock-free algorithm is difficult to be error-free.
 Lock algorithm is in the middle for complexity.

-My suggestion about applications using lock-free algorithm is to measure and compare in the following two scenarios first because single thread programming is easy to implement.
+My suggestion about applications using lock-free algorithm is to measure.
+You can compare the performance in the following two scenarios:

 1. lock-free
 2. single thread

+ Single thread programming is easy to implement, lock-free is very complex and prone to error.

-If the performance of single thread is OK, you can try to optimize it using multithread with segments of your data struture.
+If the performance of single thread is OK, you can try to optimize it more by using multithread with segments of your data struture.

 My another two articles,

 1. [skip list performance with memory layout](skip_list_performance_with_memory.md),
-2. [Vector Skip List vs Skip List](vector_skip_list.md) has the same idea.
+2. [Vector Skip List vs Skip List](vector_skip_list.md)

+has the same idea.